Metaswitch/clearwater-readthedocs/IR.92-Supplementary-Services.md

 The following Supplementary Services are supported by Clearwater's [built-in MMTel Application Server](Application-Server-Guide#the-built-in-mmtel-application-server).

 *   Originating Identification Presentation - See the [Privacy Feature document](Clearwater-Privacy-Feature) for more information.
-*   Terminating Identification Presentation - See the [Privacy Feature document](Clearwater-Privacy-Feature) for more information.
 *   Originating Identification Restriction - See the [Privacy Feature document](Clearwater-Privacy-Feature) for more information.
-*   Terminating Identification Restriction - See the [Privacy Feature document](Clearwater-Privacy-Feature) for more information.
 *   Call Forwarding Unconditional - See the [Call Diversion Support document](Clearwater-Call-Diversion-Support) for more information.
 *   Call Forwarding on not Logged in - See the [Call Diversion Support document](Clearwater-Call-Diversion-Support) for more information.
 *   Call Forwarding on Busy - See the [Call Diversion Support document](Clearwater-Call-Diversion-Support) for more information.